JoeKarlsson/angular-instafeed/README.md

 * Once you have these, navigate to ```js/instagram/application.js``` and configure your ```client_id``` and your ```user_id```
 * Run the app anyway your usually run your web apps.
 Or open ```index.html`` in the browser.

-### Tech
+## Tech

-Instafeed uses a number of open source projects to work properly:
+Instafeed uses a number of open source projects:
 * [AngularJS] - HTML enhanced for web apps!
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [Gulp] - the streaming build system